 Drain your bad fuel into a container for recycling.
 Refill with fresh fuel.
-Most gasoline-powered zero turn mowers use an unleaded gasoline that has a minimum octane rating of 87 and a maximum ethanol content of 10%.
+Most gasoline-powered zero-turn mowers use unleaded gasoline that has a minimum octane rating of 87 and a maximum ethanol content of 10%.

 Clogged Fuel Filter or Fuel Lines on Your Zero Turn

 Dirt and the substances left behind by running old fuel can cause your fuel filter to become plugged and your fuel lines to become clogged.
-This fuel restriction can cause your zero turn to feel a loss of power and run sluggish.
+This fuel restriction can cause your zero-turn to feel a loss of power and run sluggishly.

 Dirty Carburetor on Your Zero Turn Mower